aleeraser/luzern-velox-bot/README.md

 The bot periodically scrapes the specified Luzern Police webpage.
 It compares the currently listed speed cameras with the previously known list.
 If new entries are found, it formats a message and sends it via the Telegram Bot API to all subscribed users.

 When new speed cameras are detected, the bot sends individual notifications for each newly added camera.
-If a Google Maps API key is configured and the user has maps enabled, each notification includes a static map image (400x300px) showing the camera location with a red marker, centered precisely on the camera coordinates.
+If a Google Maps API key is configured and the user has maps enabled, each notification includes a static map image (800x600px) showing the camera location with a red marker, centered precisely on the camera coordinates.

+The bot implements an intelligent caching system that stores map images locally in the `cached_maps` directory, ensuring that each unique camera location is only downloaded once from the Google Maps API.
+This dramatically reduces API usage and improves response times for previously seen locations.

 The bot gracefully falls back to text-only notifications if no API key is provided, if map generation fails, or if the user has disabled maps via `/toggle_maps`.

 Users can subscribe and unsubscribe using simple commands, and customize their notification preferences (such as receiving notifications when no changes are detected, or toggling map images on/off).
 The bot maintains persistent storage of subscriber data and preferences in JSON files.